 The Mountain Collective also has the best lineup of resorts for those looking for difficult slopes to ski.

 The Powder Alliance and INDY passes are set up similarly to how the Collective’s is.
-They also have a smaller list of participating resorts that you can use a limited amount of times.
+They also have a smaller list of participating resorts that you can use a limited number of times.

 |Pass||Unlimited Access Resorts||Limited Access Resorts||Day Passes Available?|